-The Joint Health and Safety Committee members along with other employees are responsible to recognize, assess and control all health and safety hazards arising from our business activities and to recommend improvements.

-We believe a healthy and safe working environment is an essential value and our primary responsibility towards our employees and any other individual working at our site.
-As a result, we haven't had any Loss Time accidents over the past 3 years, with no lost time due to injury and a Lost Time Injury Frequency (LITF) of zero.
+The Joint Health and Safety Committee members, along with other employees, are responsible for recognizing, assessing and controlling all health and safety hazards arising from our business activities and recommending improvements.
+We believe a healthy and safe working environment is an essential value and our primary responsibility towards our employees and any other individuals working at our site.
+As a result, we haven't had any Lost Time accidents over the past three years, with no lost time due to injury and a Lost Time Injury Frequency (LTIF) of zero.